 Boulder County Coroner's Office established a Historical Committee in 2018.
 The objective of this committee is to review, organize, and electronically preserve paper files and all legacy data in the Coroner's Office.
 In addition to electronic preservation, the Committee is reviewing all data for historical significance to Boulder County.
 The Historical Committee is comprised of both volunteers and hourly employees both aiding to the overall goal of the project.
-This year the volunteer committee members worked on cases between 1950-1965, while staff committee members worked on case files from present back to 2013, as well as digitizing 35mm photos for historical cases.
+The Historical Committee was put on hold in 2020 during the COVID-19 pandemic.